papis/papis/doc/source/info_file.rst

 field ``files`` as the files linked to the document for the ``papis open`` command.
 The ``files`` field should be formatted as a YAML list.

-For instance, when storing papers with Papis, you'd most probably like to store author and title in there like this:
+For instance, when storing papers with Papis, you likely want to store author and title in like this:

 .. code:: yaml